intel-iot-devkit/how-to-code-samples/watering-system/javascript/README.md

 You need to have a I/O Expansion Shield connected to an Arduino\* compatible breakout board to plug all the DFRobot\* devices into the I/O Expansion Shield.

 In addition, you need a breadboard and an extra 5V power supply to provide power to the pump.

-Note: you need a separate battery or power supply for the pump.
+*Note*: you need a separate battery or power supply for the pump.
 You cannot use the same power supply for both the Intel-based platform and the pump.

 You need to use the Relay Module to connect the water pump.